opencor/llvm-clang/docs/CommandGuide/llvm-symbolizer.rst

 DESCRIPTION
 -----------

-:program:`llvm-symbolizer` reads input names and addresses from the command-line and prints corresponding source code locations to standard output.
-It can also symbolize logs containing :doc:`Symbolizer Markup </SymbolizerMarkupFormat>` via :option:`--filter-markup`.
+:program:`llvm-symbolizer` reads object file names and addresses from the command-line and prints corresponding source code locations to standard output.

 If no address is specified on the command-line, it reads the addresses from standard input.
-If no input name is specified on the command-line, but addresses are, or if at any time an input value is not recognized, the input is simply echoed to the output.
+If no object file is specified on the command-line, but addresses are, or if at any time an input value is not recognized, the input is simply echoed to the output.

-Input names can be specified together with the addresses either on standard input or as positional arguments on the command-line.
-By default, input names are interpreted as object file paths.
-However, prefixing a name with ``BUILDID:`` states that it is a hex build ID rather than a path.
-This will look up the corresponding debug binary.
-For consistency, prefixing a name with ``FILE:`` explicitly states that it is an object file path (the default).

 A positional argument or standard input value can be preceded by "DATA" or "CODE" to indicate that the address should be symbolized as data or executable code respectively.
 If neither is specified, "CODE" is assumed.
 DATA is symbolized as address and symbol size rather than line number.

+Object files can be specified together with the addresses either on standard input or as positional arguments on the command-line, following any "DATA" or "CODE" prefix.

 :program:`llvm-symbolizer` parses options from the environment variable ``LLVM_SYMBOLIZER_OPTS`` after parsing options from the command line.